 Haleakala is a National Park, so you have to pay the usual NP entrance fee.
 Once inside, parking is free, and the Visitor Center has the usual information about the area, restrooms, etc.

-, or if you've caravaned with friends, you can leave one car at each trailhead.
+, or if you've caravaned with friends, you can leave one car at each trailhead, or you can hitch a ride using the designated hiker-pickup zone just across the road from the trailhead parking.

 Continue for about 3.7 miles and take a left onto the Halemau'u Trail